skylar-taylor/portfolio/index.md

 ---

 # About
 Highly motivated Psychology graduate (First Class Honours) from the University of Sussex with a keen interest for combining my psychological insights with data analysis.
-Recently presented a poster about my dissertation research project at the Researchers of Statistics Education (RoSE) 2023 Conference.
-Interned at the data analytics company Datacove over the summer, using the programming language R. Currently studying a Master of Research in Psychological Methods at the University of Sussex.
+Last summer I presented a poster about my dissertation research project at the Researchers of Statistics Education (RoSE) 2023 Conference and interned at the data analytics company Datacove, using the programming language R. Currently studying a Master of Research in Psychological Methods at the University of Sussex.

 # Psychological Methods MRes Projects:
 ## Advanced Statistics